kovidgoyal/vise/README.md

 Here is a list of features that I intend this browser to have

- * Easy navigation through history by sub-sequence matching using the keyboard (similar to how you can select files in vim using Command-T or Ctrl-P or completion entries using YouCompleteMe).
+ * Easy navigation through history by substring matching using the keyboard

  * A tabbed tree browser with drag and drop to group as well as quick access via keystrokes to individual tabs